 Equipped with spacious living accommodation that is designed to adapt to the varying demands of contemporary lifestyles, the apartments at Centenary Quay offer an open plan kitchen / living room, which opens onto the balcony, facilitating a light and airy feel, whilst the excellent storage ensures clutter can be minimised.

-The master bedroom benefits from an en suite shower room and built-in wardrobe, whilst the second bedroom, which is a good sized double, benefits from the main bathroom too.
+The main bedroom benefits from an en suite shower room and built-in wardrobe, whilst the second bedroom, which is a good sized double, benefits from the main bathroom too.

 However, it’s not just first time buyers who can benefit from the Help to Buy initiative, which is also designed to assist pre-existing homeowners who want to move, but whose current property doesn’t provide a sufficient financial platform from which to do so.
 Working in the same way as for first time buyers, purchasers need a 5 per cent deposit, and if approved, are eligible for a 20 per cent loan on homes worth up to £600,000.

 Susan Young, Sales and Marketing Director at Crest Nicholson Regeneration, explains: “Currently, Help to Buy is only available on new build properties, which offers potential house buyers a head start from the rest of the second-hand market.
 At the start of 2014, phase two of Help to Buy will launch and is expected to be inundated with applications.
 Whilst the government funding amounts to £12billion, the pot isn’t limitless and there is a chance that it will run out before its three year expiration period.